Arthur Herbert Firmin: Mountaineering

 South Face shown in red.
 SW Ridge shown in yellow.
 Located on Mt.
 Kenya.

 grade 2 or 3, it has been rendered unjustifiably dangerous by climate change and the disappearance of the icefields.
 In 1948, Firmin made the second ascent of the Shipton–Tilman West Ridge route (grade 5), descending by his own route on the North face.

 Firmin's South Face Route on Mt.
 Kenya.

 Firmin made numerous ascents of Kilimanjaro, once camping for a week in the crater.

 He was attracted to Kibo's outlier, Mawenzi.
 In 1954, he climbed what is now known as the Firmin Route from the West with D.N.
 Sampson (grade 4).
 He also explored the East Face with J.W.
 Howard and others.
 Firmin climbed all the main peaks of the Ruwenzori in Uganda other than Margherita, also making first ascents.
 With D. Busk, he investigated discrepancies in the maps of Stanley Peak and discovered that there were two peaks and another glacier.
 These were then named Elizabeth, Philip, and Coronation Peak.

+Firmin initiated rock climbing at the now popular Lukenya crag, 45 minutes from Nairobi on the Mombasa road, with his ascent of Arthur's Horror with Evelyn Baring in 1936.
+Baring became Governor of Kenya during the Mau Mau uprising.

+Kisoi Munyao, the first Kenyan African to climb Batian, worked for the Firmins as a cook and then in the photographers' studio.